Medical Laboratory Assistant Technician Diploma

 The 41-week Medical Laboratory Technician Assistant diploma program provides both strong theoretical and practical teaching instruction in an on-site state-of-the-art laboratory allowing graduates quick entry into the workforce.

 Our program objectives and curriculum are built upon the Canadian Society of Medical Laboratory Science (CSMLS) national competency profile for entry to practice and the Ontario Society of Medical Laboratory Technologists (OSMT) competency guidelines.
 It is the vision of the National Academy to become the leading educator of Medical Laboratory Assistant/Technicians.

-We are committed to preparing graduates to become an integral member of the health care team in the laboratory as well as providing exemplary client specimen collection and care in a compassionate, empathetic and professional manner.
-Students develop excellent communication, interpersonal and collaborative skills, proficiency in the use of basic laboratory equipment, and knowledge of medical terminology, and legislation and regulations governing the medical laboratory assistant/technician.
+We are committed to preparing graduates to become an integral part of the laboratory as well as providing exemplary client care in a compassionate, empathetic and professional manner.
+Students develop excellent communication, interpersonal and collaborative skills, proficiency in the use of basic laboratory equipment, and knowledge of medical terminology, legislation and regulations governing the field.

 - Collect blood or other bodily samples from patients

 - Receive blood and other bodily samples from patients

 - Log patient samples and prepare them for testing

 - Monitor quality control for medical laboratory equipment

 - Load specimens for analysis on laboratory equipment

 - Work with the technologist for reporting results